google/googletest/docs/gmock_cook_book.md

     floating-point numbers), the conversion from `T` to `U` is not lossy (in other words, any value representable by `T` can also be represented by `U`);
     and
-3. When `U` is a reference, `T` must also be a reference (as the underlying matcher may be interested in the address of the `U` value).
+3. When `U` is a non-const reference, `T` must also be a reference (as the underlying matcher may be interested in the address of the `U` value).

 The code won't compile if any of these conditions isn't met.